PinkNekoFist/bad_apple/README.md

-convert mp4 to ascii and output in terminal\n just for fun
+convert mp4 to ascii and output in terminal

+just for fun